jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Commando Infantry Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 JPN only.
 Requires Sniper Rifles upgrade.
-Japanese version of sniper, much cheaper but shorter range.
+Japanese version of sniper, cheaper but shorter range.
 Like the USSR one, this one is best paired with other regiments to avoid retaliation.

 -------------------------------
 Airborne Infantry